Halifax Explosion Memorial Bell Tower time capsule

 Richmond School photographs

-These photographs show Richmond School and its students prior to the Explosion.
+These photographs show Richmond School and its students prior to the Halifax Explosion in 1917.
 Jean Hunter, who loaned the original photos, is pictured amongst the class in the third image (CR58-1.3).
 Richmond School was obliterated by the blast, and many of its students killed.

 Post Explosion photographs